 Greater Copenhagen’s life sciences industry is world leading for R&D spending, clinical testing and drug development.

-Denmark is number one regarding biotech R&D and the number of clinical trials per capita in Europe, owing to a strong life science industry employing more than 47,000 people.
+Denmark is number one regarding biotech R&D and the number of clinical trials per capita in Europe, thanks to a strong life science industry employing more than 47,000 people.

 Medicon Valley has: